Skip to main content

 • maintain the confidentiality of meetings and inspection findings until the final publication of the report

-12.4 To ensure that the right information is available at the right time, and that we uphold the statutory requirements that are required of us, we:
+To ensure that the right information is available at the right time, and that we uphold statutory requirements, we:

-• Store our information in the correct way, adhering to the Welsh Government’s records management principles.
+• store our information in the correct way, adhering to the Welsh Government’s records management principles (External link)

 Terminology used in this Code